-A member of the Paper F5 examining team shares her latest read and how it changed her views on throughput accounting and the theory of constraints
+A member of the Performance Management examining team shares her latest read and how it changed her views on throughput accounting and the theory of constraints.

 Now obviously I’m telling you this for a reason.
 I love reading and it’s not unusual to find me glued to a book for several days, if it’s a good one.
 But you’ve gathered by now that the book I’ve been reading was not the usual Man Booker or Orange prize fiction novel that you might ordinarily find tucked away in my handbag.
 It was in fact The Goal: A Process of Ongoing Improvement by Eli Goldratt and Jeff Cox.
 If by now you’ve settled quickly into the belief that I must conform to society’s expectations of your typical ‘number crunching’ accountant of which – by the way – I’ve met few in reality, you are wrong.
 So what then, you may ask, makes this book so different from the image that the title conjures up?
 Let me tell you all about it.